-Shares in EUR are issued at the initial price of EUR 1,000; Shares in CHF are issued at the initial price of CHF 1,000; Shares in USD are issued at the initial price of USD 1.000.
+\\\\\ The minimum subscription does not apply to Carmignac Group.
+The minimum amount applies to each final investor.
+Shares in EUR are issued at the initial price of EUR 1,000; Shares in CHF are issued at the initial price of CHF 1,000; Shares in USD are issued at the initial price of USD 1.000, except for A2 shares which are issued at the initial price of EUR 10.